binxio/botocore-stubber-recorder/README.md

 The `base.py` contains a base unittest class which initializes the stub with all the recorded calls.
 Note that the `base.py` and the call directories are overwritten on each generate request.
 The `test_my_example.py` contains an example unittest implementation, which needs to be changed to contain the actual test.
-The generated test, just tests that the stub is operational.
+The generated test just tests that the generated stub: you have to replace the method `test_my_example` with a functional test.

 ## Run the generated test
 You can now run, the generated test: